M-o-a-T/moat/doc/spec_message.rst

 The exact priority level of any given message is not part of this specification.
 We recommend to use high-priority messages wisely.

-NB: Messages lose their priority as soon as they're involved in a collision.
-While this mechanism may delay high-priority messages somewhat, it is essential for quickly resolving bus conflicts.
+NB: Messages lose their priority as soon as they're involved in a collision (during transmission, not arbitration).
+While this may delay high-priority messages somewhat, it is essential for quickly resolving bus conflicts.

 +++++++++++++